smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 @![iOS,android]
 ## Running the SDL App
 Build and run the project in !@@![iOS]Xcode!@@![android]Android Studio!@@![iOS,android], targeting the device or simulator that you want to test your app with.
 Your app should compile and launch on your device of choosing.
-If your connection configuration setup correctly, you should see your SDL app icon appear on the HMI screen:
+If your connection configuration is setup correctly, you should see your SDL app icon appear on the HMI screen:

 ![Generic - SDL Apps Tab](assets/Generic_apps_screen.png)